 Customizing your Switch is a pretty straightforward process, especially if you opt for an adhesive skin.
 But if you plan to crack open your Switch for custom shells or buttons, then you should look at some guides first.
 That way, you’ll have a good idea of what you’re getting into.

-iFixit’s tear-down guide or IGN’s Switch modification tutorial are essential reading for anyone who wants to replace their Switch or Joy Con shells.
+iFixit’s tear-down guide and IGN’s Switch modification tutorial are essential reading for anyone who wants to replace their Switch or Joy-Con shells.
 These guides are easy to follow, and you can refer back to them at any time.
 I’d also suggest looking at iFixit’s button replacement guide, even if you don’t plan to replace your console’s buttons.
 Once you see how easy button replacement is, you may decide to take the plunge.

-And, while it may be tempting to order custom shells or buttons on AliExpress, Wish, or eBay, you might not be happy with the results.
-The plastic for these consoles need to be precision cut, otherwise you’ll end up with sharp edges on your buttons or Switch body.
+And while it may be tempting to order custom shells or buttons on AliExpress, Wish, or eBay, you might not be happy with the results.
+The plastic for these consoles needs to be precision cut, otherwise, you’ll end up with sharp edges on your buttons or Switch body.
 Poorly manufactured shells can also bulk up the Switch, which may make it difficult to place in its dock.

 - Gaming Cobra Console and Joy Con Shells: Gaming Cobra sells a mess of affordable replacement shells.
 The website’s metallic shells are especially unique.
 Gaming Cobra also sells replacement faceplates for the Switch dock.